gusgoos/Multiagentes/Presentacion_draft_Final/README.md

 ### Unity

-To set up the Unity part of the project, you'll need to install the following package:
+To set up the Unity part of the project you need to drag and drop the package `EscenaCiudad.unitypackage` into a new project's scenes to install it.
+You'll also need to install the following package:

 - [Newtonsoft.Json-for-Unity](https://github.com/jilleJr/Newtonsoft.Json-for-Unity/wiki/Install-official-via-UPM): A JSON serialization library for Unity.
 To install, follow these steps:
     1. Open the Unity Package Manager (Window -> Package Manager).